ricmmartins/docker-dspace-azure/README.md

 ## Job done

-In a few minutes, you will able to check Dspace working properly:
+In a few minutes, you will able to see the Dspace working properly:

 ### JSPUI